iLynx26/dictionaries-iLynx26/examples/README.md

 <!-- 563 -->
-## Example 7: Count Word Occurrences - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)
+## Example 7: Count Word Occurrences

 **Problem:** A text is entered in one line.
 For each word in the text, count the number of its occurrences before it.